mongodb/mongo-spark/doc/0-introduction.md

 The `spark.mongodb.input` namespace configures reading data.
 If using the default uri from above *mongodb://127.0.0.1/test.coll* this will read the documents from the *"coll"* collection in the *"test"* database.

-To change where the data is read from or how the data is read, supply a `ReadConfig` to the `sc.loadFromMongoDB`.
+To change where the data is read from or how the data is read, supply a `ReadConfig` to the `sc.loadFromMongoDB` method.
-The following example reads from the "spark" collection, with a `secondaryPreferred` ReadPreference:
+The following example reads from the "spark" collection with a `secondaryPreferred` ReadPreference:

 ```scala
 import com.mongodb.spark.config._